codersinghal/MS-Engage-2021/README.md

 ![image](https://drive.google.com/uc?export=view&id=1vIn8cVNL_BkJueFSn5TdGSbXS9zaPfE7)

-This app is developed with scalability and design principles in mind.Three-Tier archtecture is used, NodeJs for server side,ReactJS for client side and MongoDB as database.
+This app is developed with keeping scalability and design principles in mind.Three-Tier archtecture is used, NodeJs for server side,ReactJS for client side and MongoDB as database.
 <br>

 * Restful architecture is used at server side with JWT authentication.